Contact us, we are happy to answer your questions!

 Fuel: Woodchips or pellets Electric power: 40 kW Heating power: 100 + 20 kW

 One Volter 40 Indoor produces enough electricity and heat for the annual needs of a farm, an entire small housing estate or small business.
 Our plants can be scaled up to multi-unit installations in order to meet the needs of growing energy demand across diverse applications.
-Electricity is produced by gasifying biomass such as wood chips or pellets.
+Electricity is produced by gasifying biomass.
 Waste heat from the process can be used in hydronic underfloor heating, preheating of air-conditioning or domestic water, to name a few.More about Volter 40 Indoor